A Couch, a Long Night, and the Beginning of Something Real

 31 January 2026 | by Karim Chennoufi

-It was one of our very first nights during the short course.
-I remember sitting on the couch with Giovani, deep in conversation, when Viktoria and Sonia joined us.
+I remember sitting on the couch with Giovanni, deep in conversation, when Viktoria and Sonia joined us.
 When Sonia joined us, she brought Ukrainian candy and cookies - small, colorful pieces of sweetness.
 Vika always recommends us to find the red ones (haha).
-Somehow, they tasted even better knowing they came from a war zone.
-Candy that carried love and hope for a free Ukraine.
+Somehow, they tasted even better knowing they came from a war zone - small gifts carrying love and hope for a free Ukraine.

 What stayed with me most from that night were the conversations.
 For the first time, I felt what it was like when someone truly listens.
 I talked deeply with Vika about politics in Morocco, about democracy, climate change, and responsibility.
 Back home, these topics are often laughed off or avoided.
 That night, they were treated seriously and with respect.
 That alone felt powerful.